bitst0rm-pub/Formatter/README.md

 ## Plugins

 Formatter is useless without third-party plugins.
 It relies on external plugins in order to format code.
 These plugins need to be installed separately and can be easily disabled in the settings.
-To install third-party plugins, follow the instructions provided in the linked list below.
 To set up the plugins correctly, please consider the following:

 - Check plugin requirements, eg. PHP-CS-Fixer needs PHP >=7.4.0 or Black requires Python >=3.7.0
 - Ensure to pass the correct path to the plugin executable and